learn-co-curriculum/status-codes-javascript/README.md

 4             | 4xx: Client Error (request contains bad syntax and can't be completed) 5             | 5xx: Server Error (server couldn't complete request)

-You've seen a bunch of these before.
-The most common being `404`.
+You've probably seen a bunch of these before, the most common being `404`.
 This means that the server couldn't find the route you requested.

-### Relation to Rack
+### Status Codes in Rack

 In Rack, we are able to set the response's status code by just setting the status_code attribute.
 By default, Rack sets a status code of `200`.
 But when a user selects a route that doesn't exist, we need to set the `status` to `404`.